CSCI-5619-Fall-2020/Assignment-1/README.md

 **Bonus Challenge:** When you click on one of your objects with the mouse, play a sound and have a particle system shoot particles out from the center of the object.
 (1)

-**Notes:** This assignments assumes that you will find your own texture images on the internet.
+This assignments assumes that you will find your own texture images on the internet.
 Make sure to document all of these third party assets.
-You won't be judged on aesthetics, but I do want you to do more than just copy from the tutorials.
+You won't be judged on aesthetics, but I do want you to do more than just copy from the tutorials.  ***Be aware that points will be deducted for using third party assets that are not properly documented.***

 ## Submission